Tom Carnase: ITC Avant Garde Gothic

 ITC Avant Garde Gothic is a typeface based on Herb Lubalin's logotype for the Avant Garde magazine.
 Lubalin sketched the original glyph set and Carnase later added additional ligatures and letterforms as well as alternate weights and styles.

 Gastrotypographicalassemblage

 The Gastrotypographicalassemblage consists of nine panels of wood typography.
 It was designed by Lou Dorfsman for the CBS Building in 1966.
 Carnase helped to design the hand-milled typography.
 The artwork contained nearly 1500 individual letterforms.

 WTC Our Bodoni

 Commissioned by Bert Di Pamphilis, WTC Our Bodoni is a Bodoni revival designed by Tom Carnase under the direction of Massimo Vignelli for WTC.
 The typeface consisted of four different weights with headings.
 The difference in x-height in Carnase's revival compared to the source material and other revivals led to it being named Our Bodoni.

-Mother & Child logo
+Mother and Child logo

 Designed in 1965 by Alan Peckolick, Carnase finalized the Mother & Child logo.
 When the magazine it was designed for never published, art director Herb Lubalin repurposed the logo turning it into the Mother & Son logo for a memoir by Jeremy Seabrook instead.